 I wandered around many old firebases, camps, and battle sites in three trips I made back to Vietnam in the mid-1990s.
 These places are all quiet now.

-Hamburger Hill and listened to the wind rustle through the jungle canopy above me.
+I have stood in the jungle just off the summit of Hamburger Hill and listened to the wind rustle through the jungle canopy above me.

-Khe Sanh, vacant except for rows of infant coffee trees trying to purchase life through the rock hard surface of the old runway.
+I walked the old airstrip at Khe Sanh, vacant except for rows of infant coffee trees trying to purchase life through the rock hard surface of the old runway.

-Con Thien toward the distant Ben Hai River with the DMZ shrouded in a foggy mist.
+I looked out the firing slit of an old bunker still standing at Con Thien toward the distant Ben Hai River with the DMZ shrouded in a foggy mist.

-The Rockpile to the sounds of distant dynamite explosions in a rock quarry sounding much like ghostly 105s.
+I walked around the base of The Rockpile to the sounds of distant dynamite explosions in a rock quarry sounding much like ghostly 105s.

 I kicked around what is left of the overrun Special Forces Camp at Lang Vei.